-

-Gui Yuan Heijin Xiaozhong is a truly exquisite variety of Chinese red tea, which is translated as "Small variety Black gold of the garden of brown trees."
-This name itself speaks of its exclusivity and rich history.
-It is one of the varieties of the famous tar tea Lapsang Souchong.
+Gui Yuan Heijin Xiaozhong is a truly exquisite variety of Chinese red tea, which translates as "Small Black Gold of the Brown Tree Garden."
+This name alone speaks to its exceptional nature and rich history.
+It is a variety of the famous tar tea Lapsang Souchong.

-Zhengshan Xiaozhong (Chinese: 正山小种, pinyin: zhèngshān xiǎozhǒng) is one of the most famous varieties of Chinese black tea, renowned for its unique smoky aroma.
+Zhengshan Xiaozhong (Chinese: 正山小种, pinyin: zhèngshān xiǎozhǒng) is translated into English as Lapsang Souchong.
+It is one of the most famous varieties of Chinese black tea, renowned for its unique smoky aroma.

 - "正山" (pinyin Zhèngshān) means "correct mountain" or "true mountain", indicating that the tea is produced in a specific region with special climatic conditions.